 Welcome to the Cesium community!
 We are happy to have you join us.
 In order to get you on your way to developing your own web map applications, this tutorial will walk you through the development of a simple Cesium application from beginning to end.
 This tutorial will touch on many of the most important aspects of the CesiumJS API, but is no means comprehensive (CesiumJS has a lot of features!).
 Our goal is to introduce the fundamentals and the tools you’ll need to explore the rest of Cesium.

 We’ll create a simple application for visualizing sample geocache locations in New York City.
 We’ll load and style multiple types of 2D and 3D data and create several camera and display options that a user can set interactively.
-Finally, as high-tech geocachers, we’ll load a 3D drone model to scout the geocache locations for us to take full advantage of our 3D visualization.
+Finally, as high-tech geocachers, we’ll load a 3D drone model to scout the geocache locations and take full advantage of our 3D visualization.

-By the end of this tutorial, you will have a working overview of Cesium’s features and know how to configure a Cesium viewer, load datasets, create and style geometry, work with 3D Tiles, control the camera, and add mouse interactivity to your application.
+By the end of this tutorial, you will have a working overview of Cesium’s features including configuring a Cesium viewer, loading datasets, creating and styling geometry, working with 3D Tiles, controlling the camera, and adding mouse interactivity to your application.

 Our application for interactively visualizing sample geocache locations.

 Just a few setup steps before we can get to development.

-- Make sure your system is Cesium compatible by visiting Hello World.
+- Make sure your system is Cesium compatible by visiting Cesium Viewer.
 No globe?
 See Troubleshooting.

 - Install Node.js.